LinuxLab-ESGI/Secure-GRUB-2/README.md

 We just replace "**ro**" (read only) by "**rw**" (read and write) in order to write in the disk and add the init option with the location of shell in argument "**init=/bin/bash**".

-Here are telling to the kernel to execute the bash shell (the most commun shell, usually by default) instead of the init program (/sbin/init)
+Here we are telling to the kernel to execute the bash shell (the most commun shell, usually by default) instead of the init program (/sbin/init)

 Here is the line once modified :